systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 ## 10. Review the Diagram Outline Panel
 * **Four 'Changes' notifications (red tools)**: (no action needed) These notifications tell you that the four AWS Assets you modeled don't exist yet.
 Once you click `Apply Changes` to create these resources, these notifications will turn green.
-* **Two Qualification warnings (orange explamation point)**: (no action needed) As mentioned earlier, there's a Qualification warning on the `Ingress` rule, will resovlve once the `Security Group` is created.
+* **Two Qualification warnings (orange exclamation point)**: (no action needed) As mentioned earlier, there's a Qualification warning on the `Ingress` rule, which will resolve once the `Security Group` is created.
 There's also an orange Qualification warning on the `EC2 Instance`, which will be resolved once the `Key Pair` is created.
 * Looks like we're good to go!

 ## 11. Apply your changes